 Greg arrived at Derryfield in the summer of 2017 after two years with Families in Transition in Manchester as an AmeriCorps VISTA (Volunteers In Service to America) and AmeriCorps VISTA Leader where he helped manage the FIT VISTA Program by providing support and team-building opportunities for members, planning and executing professional development workshops and service events for National Service members serving in New Hampshire, and coordinating the program's federal grant reporting process.
 Greg grew up in Towson, Maryland and lived in the Canton neighborhood of Baltimore prior to moving to New Hampshire in 2015.
-He graduated from the University of Maryland - College Park where he majored in Government & Politics and minored in Germanic Studies.
+He graduated from the University of Maryland - College Park, where he majored in Government & Politics and minored in Germanic Studies.
+In addition to his role as Alumni & Engagement Manager, he coaches middle school basketball at Derryfield.
 Outside of Derryfield, he serves on the Board of Directors of Volunteer New Hampshire and roots obsessively for Maryland basketball and Borussia Dortmund.

 Director of The Derryfield Fund and Alumni Relations